damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 So, what should our mindset be to have meaningful, productive, and rewarding work?
 There is no right or wrong answer.
 It ultimately depends on your values, your "North Star".
-Productivity gurus will tell you to start with your long term (life) goals and set goals for the next 5 years, to the next year, this month, this week, and today.
-Today's goals should contribute to the weekly goals, to the monthly goals, annual goals, 5 year goals, and ultimately get relfected as your life's work.
+Do you value power and authority, wanting to climb a corporate ladder?
+Are you grateful for your work, or do you feel the company owes you something?

 Keller lays out the Christian mindset: